newshour/newshour-wordpress-skeleton/README.md

 ### Autoloading

-When starting your theme, you should set your theme and custom plugin namespaces in the compser.json file.
-For example:
+The theme is namespaced and classes are set to autoload in composer.json.
+Any custom plugin should be namespaced and set in composer.json as well.

 ```
 "autoload": {